Thoenluk/candied-applies/README.md

-# Northrend Crafting Almanac
+# Cataclysm Almanac

 ## What is this?

-A "simple" web page to display the data in my personal passion project which aims to catalogue all crafting resources in World of Warcraft's expansion Wrath of the Lich King.
+A "simple" web page to display the data in my personal passion project which aims to catalogue all crafting resources in World of Warcraft's expansion ~~Wrath of the Lich King~~ Cataclysm.
 Also to learn Svelte and refresh my knowledge of Typescript, the frontend, and everything.

 ## How to run?